EPW80/Audio-Wave-generation/README.md

 ./sineWave
 ```

-When run, the program will create a file named sine.wav in the same directory, containing a one-second sine wave at 440 Hz.
+When run, the program will create a file named sine.wav in the same directory, containing a WAV file with the frequency and duration selected from terminal input

 ## Notation